South Iredell High School: Wrestling

+From 1966–2011 the South Iredell wrestling team was led by North Carolina and National Wrestling Hall of Fame Coach Bill Mayhew.
+Mayhew finished his coaching career with a 712-235-1 record, with his 712 wins being the most in North Carolina high school wrestling history at the time of his retirement.
+His 1986 team won the NCHSAA state wrestling tournament championship.
+He was honored by the National Wrestling Hall of Fame in 1997 as a charter recipient of the Lifetime Service to Wrestling award in North Carolina.

 Football

 In the 2012 2AA State Championship football game, the South Iredell Vikings defeated the Carrboro Jaguars with a final score of 30–27.
 The team was led by Coach Scott Miller.

 Volleyball

 In the 2015 the South Iredell Lady Vikings dominated over Asheboro high school in a 3–0 win for the 3A State Championship.
 The scores were 25–14, 25–11, and 25–9 for the three sets.
 South Iredell was ranked 24th in the nation and recognized by MaxPreps in the Tour of Champions.
 The team was led by head Coach Megan Skouby and assistant Coach Taylor Clendenin.
 The team had 7 seniors, 4 of which went on to play at the next level.
 Taylor Berg went to Limestone for volleyball and is now playing at UNC Charlotte for her sophomore year.
 Myla King went to Kent State and led her team with blocks her freshman season.
 Madison Peters ended up at UNC Wilmington for volleyball and played 19 matches in her freshman season.
 Julia Scoles went on to play at Chapel Hill.
 She was ACC Freshman of the Year in 2016 and was named to the 2017 U.S. Collegiate National Team.
 The other 3 seniors, (Ashley Batten - UNC-Charlotte, Kylie Rothwell - Fordham University, Anna Wagoner - UNC-Chapel Hill) went on to higher education.
 Batten and Wagoner played on their school's club teams.